bolemo/aegis/README.md

 #### DISPLAY LOG OPTIONS (to use with `log`)
 * `-lines=`N - will display N lines (N being the number of lines to show)
 #### CLEANING OPTIONS (to use with `clean`):
-* `-rm-config` - removes the configuration system
+* `-rm-config` - removes the configuration system (mostly if you plan not to use the script anymore)
-* `-rm-symlink` - removes the symlink /usr/bin/aegis
+* `-rm-symlink` - removes the symlink /usr/bin/aegis (mostly if you plan not to use the script anymore)
 * `-rm-web` - removes Web Companion

 ## Blocklists